 ECSS-E-ST-32-02_0260315

-The values specified in ECSS-E-ST-32-10 shall be applied as minimum values of factors of safety for loads different from internal pressure.
+The values specified in ECSS-E-ST-32-10 for ‘pressurized hardware’ shall be applied as minimum values of factors of safety for loads different from internal pressure.

-Exceptions to the values provided in Table 4-10 are sometimes specified by the customer or granted with customer approval.
+Exceptions to the values provided in Table 4-1, Table 4-2 or ECSS-E-ST-32-10 are sometimes specified by the customer or granted with customer approval.

+Examples of reasons for exceptions: ground/range safety rules, mitigation of concerns due to time dependent phenomena like creep and for composites stress rupture, human safety during the mission.

 When this is the case for a burst factor, the following relations can be used for determination of the proof factor:

 jproof = (1 + jburst) / 2 when jburst < 2,0